-Refer to 'The RV Battery' section in 'Electrical Systems' chapter for maintenance and care.
+Refer to 'The RV Battery' section in 'Electrical Systems' chapter and the manufacturer of your battery for proper maintenance and care.

 Appliance Maintenance

 Please refer to each appliance manufacturers' manual supplied in your owner information packet for specific maintenance and care.